-My poor kitty had to sped the whole night on the deck that night, but the following morning he smelled much better.
+My poor kitty had to spend the whole night on the deck that night, but the following morning he smelled much better.
 Oh well, serves him right, he never approached a skunk again!
 He could probably add a few insights to this article.

 Both times I saw a skunk I simply stopped approaching and walked around them.
-I left a very wide radius and made sure not upset it.
+I left a very wide radius and made sure not to upset it.
 That’s it.
 I believe that is all that’s needed to come out of an encounter with a skunk literally smelling like roses.

 © 2017 Ardot